 View of Achada do Teixeira plateau, offering a unique perspective of this mountain gateway to Pico Ruivo.

-Achada do Teixeira is a mountain plateau.
-It sits at 1,592 meters above sea level.
-This is the gateway to Pico Ruivo.
-Pico Ruivo is Madeira's highest peak.
-Our webcams show the plateau.
-You can see the 'Homem em Pé' rock formation.
-The PR1.2 trail starts here.
-Hikers love this spot.
+Achada do Teixeira is a mountain plateau at 1,592 meters above sea level, serving as the most accessible gateway to Pico Ruivo (1,862m), Madeira's highest peak.
+Our webcams show the plateau, the famous 'Homem em Pé' (Standing Man) basalt rock formation, and current weather conditions.
+The PR1.2 trail to Pico Ruivo starts here—this is the easiest route to the summit.

 Achada do Teixeira Information